-This document provides information about using Dropbox from dropbox.com on the Unified Linux Systems running Red Hat Enterprise Linux 7 that are managed by the School of Informatics and Computing.
+This document provides information about using Dropbox from dropbox.com on the Unified Linux Systems running Red Hat Enterprise Linux 7 that are managed by the School of Informatics, Computing, and Engineering.
 There are other standalone Linux systems in the school that are not part of the unified configuration and, therefore, this document does not apply to those systems.
 If you have any questions about Linux systems within the school, please contact us.

 We do not recommend that you run dropbox services on the older Red Hat Enterprise Linux 6 operating system.
 You can check the current version of the OS by running the config command.
 If you need to upgrade to RHEL6, please contact us.

 Local vs Networked Storage

 It is critical that you understand one key issue related to running dropbox on the unified linux systems.
 When you log into one of these systems, you get a network mounted home directory that follows you around on all of the unified linux systems.
 When you run dropbox, it wants to sync your dropbox files into your ~/Dropbox directory which lives in your networked home directory.
 The possible disadvantage of this is that you have a relatively small disk quota on the network file server and you may be at risk of hitting your quota if you have a lot of data on dropbox.
 So, you can decide whether you want to use local or remote storage for your Dropbox folder: